Typing Math in Microsoft Word

 I

-Infinity: \infty followed by spacebar, produces the
+Infinity: Type \infty or \infinity, followed by spacebar, to produce the output $\infty $.

-while still within the equation tool, i.e., -\infty followed by spacebar produces
+To type negative infinity, type a dash (minus sign) before the infinity Math AutoCorrect code but while still within the equation tool, i.e., -\infty followed by spacebar produces the output $-\infty $.

 Integrals: